nmauskar/OpportunityHack2016/README.md

 ## Technologies

-This project uses Salesforce for the back end database, WordPress for front end HTML ordering, CSS for styling, Javascript for Google's translation API and Bootstrap for the overall aesthetic.
+This project uses Salesforce for the back end database, WordPress for front end HTML ordering, CSS for styling, Javascript for Google's translation API and open-source webcam API and Bootstrap for the overall aesthetic.

 #